-(Restrictions on Digging Near Boundary Lines)
+(Restrictions on Digging near Boundary Lines)

-Article 237 (1) In order to dig a well, service water pit, sewage pit or compost pit, the same must be distanced two or more meters from the boundary line, and in order to dig a pond, cellar or human waste pit, the same must be distanced one or more meters from the boundary line.

-(2) In order to bury water pipes, or dig a channel or moat, the same must be distanced from the boundary line by a measurement equivalent to at least half the depth of the same; provided, however, that the distance is not required to be exceeding one meter.
+- Article 237 (1) In order to dig a well, service water pit, sewage pit or compost pit, the same must be distanced two or more meters from the boundary line, and in order to dig a pond, cellar or human waste pit, the same must be distanced one or more meters from the boundary line. - (2) In order to bury water pipes, or dig a channel or moat, the water pipes, channel or moat must be distanced from the boundary line by a measurement equivalent to at least half the depth of the water pipes, channel or moat; provided, however, that the distance is not required to be exceeding one meter.

-(Duty of Care Regarding Digging Near Boundary Lines)
+(Duty of Care Regarding Digging near Boundary Lines)

-Article 238 When carrying out a construction referred to in the preceding Article near a boundary line, necessary care must be taken to ensure the prevention of earth collapses or leakages of water or contaminated liquids.
+Article 238 When carrying out a construction referred to in the preceding Article near a boundary line, necessary care must be taken to ensure the prevention of landslides or leakages of water or contaminated liquids.